Quapaw Nation asserts jurisdiction over non-Indians in domestic violence cases

-The Quapaw Nation is asserting jurisdiction over all domestic violence cases against Native Americans that occur within their Reservation, whether the offenders are Native American or not, the Nation announced Wednesday.
+The Quapaw Nation is asserting jurisdiction over all domestic violence cases against Native Americans that occur within its reservation, whether the offenders are Native American or not, the nation announced Wednesday.

-“This is our Nation, and we have a duty to protect its citizens, especially those most vulnerable,” Byrd said.
+“This is our Nation, and we have a duty to protect its citizens, especially those most vulnerable,” Byrd said in a press release.
 “We are exercising our inherent sovereign authority necessary to combat domestic violence in our reservation, a problem that has plagued tribal communities since European contact.”

-The Quapaw Nation Reservation and jurisdiction was affirmed in October 2021 following an Oklahoma Court of Criminal Appeals ruling that applied the Supreme Court's McGirt decision to the Quapaw Nation.
+The Quapaw Nation Reservation and jurisdiction was affirmed in October by an Oklahoma Court of Criminal Appeals ruling that applied the U.S. Supreme Court's McGirt decision to the tribe.

 'People's Convoy' to drive through Tulsa on Sunday, OHP says